hmnhGeek/stock-price-auto-tracker/README.md

 ### 1. Install and Start MongoDB

 If you haven't already, you'll need to install MongoDB on your local machine or use a cloud-based MongoDB service.
-You can download MongoDB from the [official MongoDB website](https://www.mongodb.com/try/download/community) or use a cloud-based service like MongoDB Atlas.
+You can download MongoDB from the [official MongoDB website](https://www.mongodb.com/try/download/community).

 ### 2. Start MongoDB Service